pranavbehal/choice-craft-app/README.md

 - **Database**: Supabase
 - **Authentication**: Supabase Auth (with Google OAuth )
 - **AI Integration**:
-  - OpenAI GPT-4o-mini for dialogue and text generation
+  - Google Gemini 2.5 Flash Lite for dialogue and structured decision analysis
   - ElevenLabs for voice narration
   - Replicate for image generation (specifically the flux-schnell for the images generated in realtime, and flux-1.1-pro for the images generated and stored ahead of time, such as the avatars and backgrounds.
 Both of these models are from Black Forest Labs )
 - **Data Visualization**: Recharts and shadcn/ui
+- **Chat Integration**: Vercel AI SDK for streaming responses
 - **Other Dependencies**:
   - Lucide React (icons)
   - Zod (Typescript validation)